 Converting PNG / BMP graphic files to other formats

-The pattern designs are seamless tiles and they are supplied in formats such as PNG or BMP - but what if you want TIFF or PSD or JPG ??? well, you can always convert the files.
-If you have Photoshop or PSP then you can use the batch processes in those applications.
+The presets are seamless tiles and they are supplied in formats such as PNG or BMP - but what if you want TIFF or PSD or JPG ??? well, you can always convert the files.
+If you have PS or PSP then you can use the batch processes in those applications.
 GIMP is another great choice (especially as it is free).
 Many other applications can run through one or multiple folders to convert tile and texture files to other formats.
 Phatch is another useful application (free).
 Graphicconverter, Xnview, Irfanview .. there are many different tools all with batch processors and conversions to a wide range of formats.
 You can also find many online conversion sites

-PAT format Photoshop and converting
+PAT format and converting

 If you are using Photoshop patterns in PAT format then to convert them from PAT to PNG to BMP is impossible, there is no conversion tool but you can export the design.
-Place the mouse over the PAT tiles in the photoshop presets palette and you will see the size of the Photoshop tile.
-Create a document with that file size and then use the fill command in Photoshop and fill with the tile (or use the fill new layer command).
-You can then save that design as a seamless tile for use as TIFF or JPG etc. There is also a resource converter for Photoshop items available on the web and that might be of use in converting resources such as Photoshop presets
+Place the mouse over the PAT tiles in the presets palette and you will see the size of the tile.
+Create a document with that file size and then use the fill command in PS and fill with the tile (or use the fill new layer command).
+You can then save that design as a seamless tile for use as TIFF or JPG etc. There is also a resource converter for items available on the web and that might be of use in converting resources such as presets

 PNG files for Painter - Capturing tiles in Painter as starting point